Sample-path large deviations for stochastic evolutions driven by the square of a Gaussian process

 \section{Introduction}

 Large deviation theory recently became a key theoretical tool for the statistical mechanics of non equilibrium systems.
-Describing path large deviations for the dynamics of effective degrees of freedom leads to a precise understanding of typical and rare trajectories of physical, biological or economic processes.
+Describing sample-path large deviations for the dynamics of effective degrees of freedom leads to a precise understanding of typical and rare trajectories of physical, biological or economic processes.
 A paradigm example for the effective descriptions of complex systems using large deviation theory is the macroscopic fluctuation theory of systems of interacting particles~\cite{bertini2015macroscopic}.
-However, for genuine non-equilibrium processes, without local detailed balance, the class of systems for which the Hamiltonian for path large deviations can be described explicitly is extremely limited.
+However, for genuine non-equilibrium processes, without local detailed balance, the class of systems for which the rate function can be found explicitly is extremely limited.

 In this paper, we consider a class of systems for which the effective dynamics has increments which are given by a quadratic form of a fast Gaussian process.
-This strong hypothesis is relevant for many applications.
-Quadratic interactions are common in many physical examples: in hydrodynamics, plasma described by the Vlasov equation, magneto hydrodynamics, self gravitating systems, the KPZ equation, the physics described by quadratic networks (for instance heat transfer among quadratic networks~\cite{saito2011generating}), to cite just a few.
-In all these systems with quadratic nonlinearities, in some regime a separation of time scale exists and the effective degrees of freedom are coupled to fast evolving Gaussian processes.
+This type of stochastic driving is relevant for many applications.
+Quadratic interactions are common in many physical examples such as hydrodynamics, plasmas described by the Vlasov equation, magneto hydrodynamics, self gravitating systems, the KPZ equation, quadratic networks (for instance heat transfer across quadratic networks~\cite{saito2011generating}), to cite just a few.
+For all these systems with quadratic nonlinearities, in some regime a separation of time scale exists and the effective degrees of freedom are coupled to fast evolving Gaussian processes.
 This is the case, for example, for the kinetic theories of plasma~\cite{Lifshitz_Pitaevskii_1981_Physical_Kinetics,Nicholson_1991}, self gravitating systems~\cite{Binney_Tremaine_1987_Galactic_Dynamics}, geostrophic turbulence~\cite{Bouchet_Nardini_Tangarife_2013_Kinetic_JStatPhys}, wave turbulence~\cite{nazarenko2011wave} for some specific dispersion relations, among many other examples.
-From a theoretical and mathematical perspective, the hypothesis that effective degrees of freedom are driven by a quadratic form of a fast Gaussian process is a decisive simplification.
-With this assumption, we will be able to write explicit formulas for the path large deviation Hamiltonian, and proceed to its analysis in many interesting examples.
+From a theoretical and mathematical perspective, modelling the driver of the effective degrees of freedom by a quadratic form of a fast Gaussian process proves to be a decisive simplification.
+With this assumption, we will be able to write explicit formulae for the sample-path large deviation rate function, and proceed to its analysis in many interesting examples.